EGR314-Team205/EGR314-Team205/Appendix_F.md

-# Appendix D -  Microcontroller Selection
+# Appendix F - Microcontroller Selection

 |1.
 Determine your project-specific requirements| |3.
 Look up specifications in the PIC datasheet| | |
 |:----|:----|:----|:----|:----|